joseffsmith/rhysandtonyhouses/README.md

 # Cardiff student houses

-Website using React to advertise student houses in Cardiff.
+Website using `create-react-app` to advertise student houses in Cardiff.